-Please tell us.
 We want our records to be accurate, complete and up to date.
+Please tell us if any information that we hold needs correcting or is out of date.
 Unless we disagree with you about the accuracy or completeness of a record, we will generally correct it on request, (or suggest alternative arrangements for updating our records).
 If we disagree with you, we will give you our reasons.

-If you require more information about the way LB manages personal information or wish to make a complaint about a breach of your privacy, please contact LB (see below for details) and ask to speak to the LB Professional Standards Manager, who is responsible for privacy issues.
+If you require more information about the way LB manages personal information or wish to make a complaint about a breach of your privacy, please contact LB (see below for details) and ask to speak to the Chief Operating Officer.

 Write to Us